Wenatchee Valley College

 will result in failure of the program.

-If you miss an exam without advance notice you
+If you miss a written or practical exam without

-week).
-Ten percent will be deducted from the score of make-up
+(i.e. within a few days).
+Ten percent will be deducted from the

 We have very high